first_name

 .Security level 2

-This is a simple classification showing the structure:
+This is a simple classification showing the structure:- There are 2 security levels.

 A comprehensive data classification (English, Chinese) for the financial industry.
-It contains:
+It contains:- 5 security levels.

 , then you can manually set the classification for each column.